apoorvanand/user-matching-campaign/README.md

-node-mashable-usermatch
+node-talkback
 ===============

 A timed response app for hashtag campaigns.
-This version is specifically for matching users by interests for Mashable.
+Originally designed for Mashable's #1Connection campaign.

 Requirements
 ------------

-This codebase has been tested with Node.js version v0.10.29
+This codebase has been tested with Node.js version v0.10.28

 How it works
 ------------

-1. GNIP Historical Powertrack is used to retrieve all tweets that used a hashtag in a certain timeframe.
+1. The Gnip Search API is used to retrieve all tweets that use a hashtag in a certain timeframe.
 2. Tweets are processed.
-The code run on this dataset is the piece that changes from project to project.
+The user matching portion of this project is what may differ from project to project.
 3. @mentions are sent to participants.

 Installation
 ------------
+If you do not have Node.js installed, you can download the download the latest from <http://nodejs.org/>
+<br /><br />
+Note: only preface these commands with 'sudo' if your Node.js was installed with root privileges.

 Install the Grunt CLI

-	sudo npm install -g grunt-cli
+	npm install -g grunt-cli

 Install dependencies

-  sudo npm install
+	npm install

 Run the app

 	grunt

-Open site in browser: http://localhost:3000/
+Open the application in a browser: http://localhost:3000/

 Todo
 ----